-Each color-coded square kilometer on the map has an assigned annual wind power density at the 50-m height expressed in units of W/m^2 .
-NREL uses a simple formula to compute the potential installed capacity in MW for grid cells with an annual wind power density of 300 W/m^2 and greater (moderate-to-excellent wind resource for utility-scale wind applications).
-The potential installed capacity of a grid cell was set equal to zero, if its wind power density was less than 300 W/m^2 .
-Another scenario presented in this section included only those grid cells with an annual average power density of 400 W/m^2 and greater (good-to-excellent wind resource for utility-scale wind applications).
+Each color-coded square kilometer on the map has an assigned annual wind power density at the 50-m height expressed in units of W/m2.
+NREL uses a simple formula to compute the potential installed capacity in MW for grid cells with an annual wind power density of 300 W/m2 and greater (moderate-to-excellent wind resource for utility-scale wind applications).
+The potential installed capacity of a grid cell was set equal to zero, if its wind power density was less than 300 W/m2.
+Another scenario presented in this section included only those grid cells with an annual average power density of 400 W/m2 and greater (good-to-excellent wind resource for utility-scale wind applications).

-The estimates of windy area and potential wind capacity are listed in Table 1 for Cuba, and by province in Table 2.
-These areas include all land on the main land mass and offshore islands.
-Water bodies that are entirely or part inside the main land mass of the mapped region are also included.
+The estimates of windy area and potential wind capacity are listed in Table 1 for Ghana, and by province in Table 2.
+These areas include all land on the main land mass, and water bodies that are entirely or part inside the main land mass.
 Offshore water areas are not included.